alexzedim/cmnw-oraculum/README.md

 We are very glad to hear any relevant proposal or code contribution from you.

  - Have you found a bug?
-Feel free to make an issue about it [here](https://github.com/AlexZeDim/cmnw-oraculum/issues)
+Feel free to make an issue about it [here](https://github.com/AlexZeDim/cmnw-oraculum/issues).
  - If you want to contribute your code, just for the repo and make a PR.
 We are using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) in description so take it as guide-line.

 ## Deployment

-Avaliable via `*.yaml` files from the `./config` directory in the root folder.
+Available via `*.yaml` files from the `./config` directory in the root folder.
 Configuration module `@cmnw/config` reponsible for extracting credential & sensitive variables.
 You need to pass only one variable to the application directly:

 ```env
 NODE_ENV=production